Iceland: the Land of Fire and Ice.

 Overland has wonderful organization and a terrific variety of trips.
 The counselors have been top notch and our son has grown personally after each trip.

 - Ari Dlugacz, Princeton NJ

-The Iceland Explorer itinerary will be posted in the fall of 2019!
+2 nights in a backcountry hut.
+The hut will include toilets, running water, beds and blankets.
 Itinerary may vary by group and is subject to change.

 We travel light at Overland.

 65-85 liters or 4,000-5,100 cubic inches.
 Before purchasing a backpack, find your backpack size by measuring your torso length and your hips (instructions are available here).
 We recommend getting fitted at a store and trying on multiple packs.

 We will send every student an Overland T-shirt prior to the trip.
 Please wear this T-shirt to trip start.

 - Synthetic Shorts (1)

 Please do not bring cotton sweatpants (they are heavy and bulky and will not keep you warm if wet).